xGabrielR/Price-Elasticity/README.md

 ---

-The solution strategy is to build a most simple data infrastructure to solution this problem, i using AWS products and Open Source tools to design a infrastructure for: data engineering (collect, conform and prepare data), data science (collect clean and complete data to build price elasticity solution) and mlops (re-train and versioning price elasticity solutions).
+The solution strategy is to build a most simple data infrastructure to solve this problem, I selected key AWS services and Open Source tools to design a infrastructure for: data engineering (collect, conform and prepare data), data science (build price elasticity solution + eda + final delivery product) and mlops (re-train and version price elasticity solutions estimators).

 ### 2.1.
 Problem Solving Methodology